RajeevAtla/blog/_posts/2019-11-9-Damped-Driven-Oscillators.md

 F(t) = F_0 e^{i \omega t}
 $$

 But the astute mathematician in you will realize that there is an imaginary part, but we'll take care of that later, so don't worry about it for now.
 And there is still the spring, so the final force is $F=-kx$.
 Using F=ma, we can write the equation of motion as

 $$
 ma + bv + kx = F_0 e^{i \omega t}
 $$

-To make things a little easier on us, we use dot (Newton, if you remember from calculus, invented this).
+To make things a little easier on us, we use dot notation (Newton, if you remember from calculus class, invented this).
 Recall that $v = \dot{x}$ and $a = \ddot{x}$, so

 $$
 m \ddot{x} + b \dot{x} + kx = F_0 e^{i \omega t}